k0ff33/Elixir-ASCII-Canvas-Exercise/README.md

 ## Testing

-Use `mix test` inside `asciicanvas` or `canvas_server` directories to run unit and integration tests.
+Navigate to `asciicanvas` or `canvas_server` directories and use `mix test` to run unit and integration tests.

-Tests will be automatically executed if you used docker-compose for starting up the service.
+If setup with Docker was used, first open the container shell with `docker-compose run web sh`, navigate to the specific folder and use `mix test`.
+Note that tests are automatically executed on every startup with `docker-compose`.